blazegraph/database/README.md

 ## Welcome to the Blazegraph Database ##
 Blazegraph™ DB is a ultra high-performance graph database supporting Blueprints and RDF/SPARQL APIs.
 It supports up to 50 Billion edges on a single machine.
 It is in production use for Fortune 500 customers such as EMC, Autodesk, and many others.
 It is supporting key [Precision Medicine](http://www.syapse.com) applications and has wide-spread usage for life science applications.
-It is used extensively to support Cyber anaytics in commercial and government applications.
+It is used extensively to support Cyber analytics in commercial and government applications.
 It powers the Wikimedia Foundation's [Wikidata Query Service](https://query.wikidata.org/).

 ![image](http://blog.blazegraph.com/wp-content/uploads/2015/07/blazegraph_by_systap_favicon.png)